Daryl Davis

 Daryl Davis (born March 26, 1958) is an American R&B and blues musician and activist.
-His efforts to fight racism, in which, as an African American, he has engaged with members of the Ku Klux Klan (KKK), have convinced a number of Klansmen to leave and denounce the KKK.
+His efforts to fight racism by engaging members of the Ku Klux Klan (KKK) have convinced dozens of Klansmen to leave and denounce the KKK.
 Known for his energetic style of boogie-woogie piano, Davis has played with such musicians as Chuck Berry, Jerry Lee Lewis, B. B. King, and Bruce Hornsby.

 He is the subject of the 2016 documentary Accidental Courtesy: Daryl Davis, Race & America.

 Early life

 Born in Chicago, Illinois, Davis was the son of a Department of State Foreign Service officer and moved around the world with his parents during most of his early childhood.
 Living in various foreign countries, including African nations, Davis grew accustomed to the casually integrated schools of foreign diplomats, where children of many nations, races, and cultures were schooled together.
-At the age of ten, he returned to the United States and joined an all-white Cub Scout pack in Belmont, Massachusetts.
-In one incident, he was carrying the flag and marching with his troop in a local parade, when he was struck with rocks and bottles thrown from the crowd, prompting the pack leaders to form a protective ring around him.
+At the age of ten, he returned to the United States and joined what had previously been an all-white Cub Scout pack in Belmont, Massachusetts.
+During a local parade with his pack, he was carrying the flag when he was struck with rocks and bottles thrown from the crowd, prompting the pack leaders to form a protective ring around him.
 Davis did not understand the incident until he discussed it with his father.
-The irrationality of the incident, in his mind, led to a curiosity about the origins and basis for such racist attitudes, which would later shape much of his future activity.
+In this conversation, his father explained racism to him for the first time.
+The irrationality of the incident led to his curiosity about the origins and basis for racist attitudes, which would shape much of his future activity.